 Whenever you're setting up WhatsApp on a new phone, you'll have to verify the phone number with a one-time password.
 WhatsApp also lets you add an extra layer of security in the form of a PIN.
 This way, you will have to enter the one-time password sent to your registered phone number on top of a six-digit PIN before you can install WhatsApp on your phone.
 This ensures you have dual protective layers, which is why it's called two-factor authentication.
 Here's how you can enable two-factor authentication in WhatsApp for Android.

 How to enable two-factor authentication in WhatsApp for Android

-- Tap the three dots on the top right corner.
+2. Tap the three dots in the top right corner.